glankk/gz/USAGE.md

     RNG is synced up until this point).
 -   The reseed happens on the same macro frame that it was recorded.

-If either of these would fail, the RNG is reseeded as normal with an unpredictable value.
+If either of these would fail, a warning is displayed and the RNG is reseeded as normal with an unpredictable value.